xpoft/spring-vaadin/README.md

 Vaadin 7.0+ supported.
 Last update: Aug 28, 2012

 # Changelog

+## 1.4
+- Vaadin 7.0.0.beta4 support
+- Enhanced SystemMessages bean support.
+Now you can use localized messages!
+Simple & quick.
+See sample project.
+- Use can use VaadinMessageSource, it's more simple way to use Spring MessageSource

 ## 1.3.5
 - Add SystemMessages bean support.
 Now you can use Spring Beans as source for SystemMessages.